nunit/docs/docs/articles/vs-test-adapter/Tips-And-Tricks.md

 This might have an adverse effect if you select a category and you have more than 2000 tests, the category setting will be ignored.
 In that case, just increase this limit to higher than your number of tests.

 You might also receive a list from the command line, and in that case it will also be skipped the same way.
-Here the category will be honoured since the category filter will be converted to a NUnit filter.
+Here the category will be honored since the category filter will be converted to a NUnit filter.

 (From version 4.0.0)